tingkts/Android-LightsService-Demo/README.md

 # Android-LightsService-Demo
-LightsService demo for check the readiness of  LED driver/HIDL in Android 9
+LightsService demo for the check of readiness of LED driver/HIDL in Android 9